JacquemontLab/bioutils/README.md

 * **cnv_trio_inheritance.py**
   This pipeline analyzes the inheritance of CNVs (Copy Number Variants) in trio datasets.

+* **cnv_concordance_checker.py**
+  This script compare two CNV datasets to assess Callrate and Precision of those dataset.

 ## Program available

 * **duckdb**